 Most lessons on this passage talk about the importance of putting Jesus first.
 Others emphasize the first importance of studying Jesus' teachings.
-Some emphasize the danger of being distracted by all the little details in life while missing the truly essential one: following Jesus.
-Some stress the importance of women studying the Scriptures in groups like Bible Study Fellowship.
-These messages are all true and appropriately gleaned from this passage.
-However, they each miss the radical bite of what Jesus said and did in this event at the house of Martha and Mary.
-If we miss the edginess of Jesus' declaration and practice, we can also miss their implications for us today!
+Some emphasize the danger of being distracted by all the little details in life and miss the truly important one: following Jesus.
+While these messages are true and are appropriately gleaned from this passage, they each miss the radical bite of what Jesus said and did in this event at the house of Martha and Mary.

-A related passage may possibly help us understand a key phrase in this event where "Mary, sat at the Lord's feet, listening to what he taught."
-This related passage lets us hear through first-century ears what Mary's actions meant.
-The words in this related passage come from the apostle Paul.
-Luke translated them and quoted them in the book of Acts.
-In other words, the same writer provides both accounts with their parallel phrases so we can be sure of the meaning of the first from the second.
-These words of Luke are part of the Apostle Paul's self-description of his Jewish background and his training to become a rabbi, educated at the feet of the great Jewish rabbi of his time, Gamaliel.
-In other words, Paul's description of his education was his claim to legitimacy as a recognized rabbi of high standing and tradition.
-Paul's words were not spoken originally in Greek (Acts 21:40), but Luke translated into Greek.
-His word choice and parallel phrasing for Paul's claim and his use of these same words in the story of Mary and Martha were no accident:
+A related passage of Scripture can possibly help us understand a key phrase in this event where "Mary, sat at the Lord's feet, listening to what he taught."
+This related passage lets us hear through first century ears what Mary's actions meant.
+The words of this passage come from the apostle Paul and are quoted by Luke who gave us the gospel account we just read.
+They are part of the Apostle Paul's self-description of his Jewish background and his training as a Rabbi by the presumed greatest teacher in Israel at the time, Gamaliel.
+They were spoken in Hebrew and translated into Greek by Luke, so the word choice and parallel to the previous text are no accident:

-"I am a Jew, born in Tarsus in Cilicia, but brought up in this city, educated at the feet of Gamaliel according to the strict manner of the law of our fathers, being zealous for God as all of you are this day" (Acts 22:3 ESV).
+"I am a Jew, born in Tarsus in Cilicia, but brought up in this city, educated at the feet of Gamaliel according to the strict manner of the law of our fathers, being zealous for God as all of you are this day" (Acts 22:3).

 Hospitality in Jesus' time was a supreme virtue for a woman.
-It was what women did at that time and in that culture.
-Being a hostess, preparing food, and ruling over the household was largely a woman's responsibility and right.
-It was Mary's role in culture to stay behind the scenes and serve as a welcoming and gracious hostess like Martha.
-Jesus' words, however, are clear, blunt, and transformative as they bring four sharp edges, four sharp bites into cultural expectations:
+It was what women did and was largely their responsibility.
+It was Mary's role in culture to stay behind the scenes and serve as a welcoming and gracious hostess.

-The second sharp edge in this story that should bite into our understanding has to do with Jesus' validation of Mary's behavior and the role she was assuming.
-Mary "sat at the Lord's feet, listening to what he taught."
-This act was shocking: women not only couldn't be a Rabbi, Rabbis were not even supposed to talk to women in public!*2 Mary's actions would have be seen by her peers as an audacious move to place herself in the role of a man, but not just any man, a rabbi in training with Jesus!
-Mary didn't serve as hostess; even more, she didn't retreat to the shadows, other room, or behind the tent flap*3 to leave all talk about important spiritual matters to the men.
-Instead, she placed herself in the middle of the conversation in the position of a chosen disciple, a rabbi in training: she "sat at the Lord's feet"!
+The third sharp edge: Mary "sat at the Lord's feet, listening to what he taught."
+This was shocking: women not only couldn't be a Rabbi, Rabbis were not supposed to talk to women in public!*2 Mary's actions would have be seen by her peers as an audacious move to place herself in the role of a Rabbi in training!
+She didn't serve as hostess and she didn't retreat to the shadows, other room, or behind the tent flap*3 and leave all talk about important spiritual matters to the men.
+Instead, she placed herself in the middle of the conversation in the position of a chosen disciple in training: she "sat at the Lord's feet."

-The third sharp edge that should cut our hearts was Jesus' response to Martha and his validation of Mary.
-Not only does Jesus reject Martha's culturally appropriate complaint against Mary, but he also gently rebukes Martha for making it.
-Then, Jesus affirms all that Mary was doing and what it meant, asserting that her choice to do it wouldn't be taken away from her!
-Mary chose to sit at the feet of Jesus as one of his rabbis in training.
-Jesus not only accepted this, but he also affirmed it with his words of praise and also with a strong statement bordering on a divine warning for Martha and us:
+The fourth sharp edge: Not only does Jesus reject Martha's culturally appropriate complaint against Mary, but he also gently rebukes Martha for making it.
+Then, Jesus affirms all that Mary did and what it meant, asserting that her choice to do it wouldn't be taken away from her!

-[Jesus said,] "My dear Martha, you are worried and upset over all these details!
+"My dear Martha, you are worried and upset over all these details!
 There is only one thing worth being concerned about.
-Mary has discovered it, and it will not be taken away from her!"
+Mary has discovered it, and it will not be taken away from her"

-Over the last several weeks we have looked at the way the Bible shows that God values women.
-Over the following several weeks we will continue that study by looking at several more of the events in Jesus' life and Paul's teaching.
-Our two greatest leaders of the Christian faith will push back firmly against culture and social expectations for women and affirms their value and their importance to his ministry and to the work of God's Kingdom.
+Over the last several weeks we have looked at the way the Bible shows that God values women.*4 Over the next several weeks we will continue that study by looking at several more of the events in Jesus' life where he pushes back strongly against culture and cultural expectations for women and affirms their value and their importance to his ministry and to the work of God's Kingdom.

 We will examine more examples next week if the Lord tarries another week.
-Until then, let's pray that the Spirit will lead us to the truth of Jesus.
-May Paul's blessing to the Ephesians be ours in abundance as we wrestle with these important ideas:
+Until then, may Paul's blessing to the Ephesians be ours in abundance:

 Peace to the brothers and sisters, and love with faith from God the Father and the Lord Jesus Christ.
 Grace to all who love our Lord Jesus Christ with an undying love (Ephesians 6:25-26).

 *1 Jesus wasn't crucified because he was a nice guy that had made a few wrong enemies.
 Jesus came to bring the Kingdom of God in the middle of a religious wasteland that still had the pretenses of being a God-seeking nation.
-What Jesus did and said made enemies out of the religious establishment in first-century Judea and Galilee.
-He knew he was confronting them, their practices, and their pretenses.
-They denied his charges and argued against his teachings and practices.
-They plotted and planned behind the scenes to have him killed.
-Finally, these religious opponents managed to work a scheme that incited the Roman Governor Pilate to have Jesus executed.
-Pilate's decision to have Jesus executed was not a matter of justice, but a matter of keeping the peace during the political and religious turmoil of first-century Judea and the tinderbox of the Jewish Passover.
+What Jesus said and did made enemies out of the religious establishment in first century Judea and Galilee.
+He knew it.
+He confronted them about it.
+While they denied his charges, they plotted and planned behind the scenes to have him killed.
+Finally they managed to work a scheme that incited the Roman Governor Pilate to have Jesus executed.
+His decision was not a matter of justice, but a matter of keeping the peace during the political and religious tinderbox the Jews called Passover.

 *2 In the story of the Samaritan woman — an event we will examine in a few weeks — John shares two comments about Jesus talking to this Samaritan woman and how shocking that was both to the woman (John 4:9) and to Jesus' apostles (John 4:27).

-*4 While interpreting this passage is challenging in terms of application and cultural issues, Paul does make clear that women were prophesying and he also gave them proper ways for this to be done acceptably.
+*5 While this passage is challenging in terms of application and cultural issues, Paul does make clear women were participating and gives the proper ways for this to be done acceptably.